allegheny-computer-science-203-s2021/practical07/writing/reflection.md

 TODO: Please provide a detailed response to this question.

 ## After completing this assignment, how can you apply new technical skills to the long-term software project?
+Please comment on which of the programming styles covered in practicals you prefer to use.

 TODO: Please provide a detailed response to this question.